-This guide explains how to use the Importer that is provided with Inmagic DB/Text for SQL.
-If you are not using the SQL version of DB/Text, please see the Inmagic DB/Text PowerPack Importer User's Guide.
+This guide is supplied as part of the Inmagic PowerPack, which runs on the non-SQL platform.
+If you have Inmagic DB/Text for SQL, please see the Inmagic DB/Text for SQL Importer Service User's Guide.

 Learning about the Importer